Inference on Individual Treatment Effects in Nonseparable Triangular Models: Inference

 \subsection{Conditioning on sub-vectors of the covariates}

-In applications, researchers are often interested in the unconditional PDF of the ITE, or the conditional PDF of the ITE after conditioning only on some of the covariates; see, e.g., the application in Section \ref{sec:Empirical-illustrations}.
-In this section, we discuss how our results can be applied in such cases.
+In applications, researchers are often interested in the unconditional PDF of the ITE, or the conditional PDF of the ITE after conditioning only on some of the covariates.
+See, e.g., the application in Section \ref{sec:Empirical-illustrations}.
+This section discusses how our results can be applied in such cases.